OWASP/Python-Honeypot/readme.md

 ![Build Status](https://github.com/zdresearch/OWASP-Honeypot/workflows/Python%20application/badge.svg?branch=master) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5d4f23ebcfb0417e906ed29441f60050)](https://www.codacy.com/app/zdresearch/OWASP-Honeypot?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=zdresearch/OWASP-Honeypot&amp;utm_campaign=Badge_Grade)

+OWASP Honeypot is an open-source software in Python language which designed for creating honeypot and honeynet in an easy and secure way!
+This project is compatible with Python 3.x and tested on Mac OS X, and [Linux](https://github.com/zdresearch/OWASP-Honeypot/actions).

 We appreciate any contribution, ideas, feedback. feel free to contact us by creating an issue or send me email directly [ali.razmjoo@owasp.org](mailto:ali.razmjoo@owasp.org).
 Please visit [Wiki](https://github.com/zdresearch/OWASP-Honeypot/wiki) page for more information.

 ### Live API
 We've setup a live API on a few servers in Stockholm area, you can use API calls and information without any limitation, the service is running on a tiny VPS, please do not send a lot of requests.

 * http://ohp-stockholm-live.z3r0d4y.com:5000/

 ______

 ##### ***WE ARE IN RESEARCH AND DEVELOP PHASE, EXPECT ERRORS!***